-- Thinkorswim Is Appropriate for Sophisticated Traders.
+- Thinkorswim for Sophisticated Traders.
 Thinkorswim is a powerful trading platform appropriate for sophisticated, high-frequency traders.
 That’s an appealing prospect for confident traders who nevertheless seek the peace of mind that comes with full-service brokerage investing.

 - Vast Array of Investing Options.
 TD Ameritrade account holders have access to a wide range of investment products, from blue-chip stocks and investment-grade bonds to complex options and forex.
 If it trades on an exchange, you can probably find it here.

 - Lots of Account Types.
 TD Ameritrade also has a slew of different account types, including less common or specialized products such as pensions and trusts.
 That’s a significant advantage over some competing discount brokerages, which stick to more common account types: taxable brokerage accounts, traditional IRAs, and Roth IRAs.

 - 24/5 Trading.
 TD Ameritrade offers 24/5 extended-hours trading in about two dozen ETFs selected to provide access to a broad range of market sectors.
 You can trade these securities in real time from 8pm Eastern on Sunday until 8pm Eastern on Friday.

 - 24/7 Customer Service.
 TD Ameritrade makes human agents available around the clock to assist with technical issues and basic questions about trading and investing.
 Licensed advisors are available during extended business hours.